Peat

 kudras_cikls_en_jpg.jpg (85,21 KB)

-In order to start the extraction of peat, it must be started with the exploration works and environmental impact assessment.
-This is followed by preparation of the infrastructure for the bog development.
-Drainage of peat field and types of preparatory works, amounts and deadlines are subject to peat extraction area, peat deposit type and moisture, overgrows of stumps and other conditions.
-It is also important whether a new peat extraction site is being prepared or an existing one is extended or compensated by the cut.
-P eat Extraction sites you can see HERE.
+In order to start peat extraction, it is necessary to perform a geological survey, environmental impact assessment (if required by regulatory acts).
+This is followed by the development of the extraction project and the preparation of the infrastructure for peat extraction.
+The types, volumes and terms of peat field drainage and preparation work depend on the area of the peat extraction site, the type of peat deposit and humidity, vegetation, structure and other conditions.
+It is also important whether a new peat extraction site is being prepared or an existing one is being expanded.

 Peat extraction companies mainly operate in the regions of Latvia, thus providing jobs for the people of outermost regions.
 Currently, 62 companies within 100 peat bogs with total licenece area 25 740 ha are working in Latvian.
 Peat industry during the season employ up to 2,500 employees.